 As noted earlier, the Committee believes that employees in higher level positions should have a higher proportion of their total compensation delivered through pay-for-performance cash incentives; as a result, their total annual compensation will be more significantly correlated, both upward and downward, to the Company's performance.
 The variability of the cash compensation of the Company's executives is closely linked to annual financial results of the Company, delivering lower-than-market total cash compensation when financial performance is below targets set by the Committee and higher total cash compensation when the results are above such targets.
-Consistent with this principle, for 2011, the bonus targets for the NEOs ranged from 60% to 100% of base salary depending on the executive's position, as set forth below.
+Consistent with this principle, for 2012, the bonus targets for the NEOs ranged from 60% to 100% of base salary depending on the executive's position, as set forth below.

-Name Target as Percent of Salary Bret W. Wise, Chairman of the Board and Chief Executive Officer 100% Christopher T. Clark, President and Chief Operating Officer 80% William R. Jellison, Senior Vice President and Chief Financial Officer 60% James G. Mosch, Executive Vice President 70% Robert J. Size, Senior Vice President 60%
+Name of Salary Bret W. Wise, Chairman of the Board and Chief Executive Officer 100% Christopher T. Clark, President and Chief Operating Officer 80% William R. Jellison, Senior Vice President and Chief Financial Officer 60% James G. Mosch, Executive Vice President 70% Albert J. Sterkenburg, Senior Vice President 60%

 As noted above, the actual annual incentive awards are based on an executive's performance against objectives established by the Committee.
-Generally, the Committee expects awards, in the aggregate, to range from 90% to 110% of target.
 Awards may range from no award being earned to 200% of target, although attainment at the maximum award level would be extremely difficult and is not expected.
-Awards, for the positions of the NEOs over the last three years have ranged from 28.9% to 121.4% of target.
+Awards, for the positions of the NEOs over the last three years have ranged from 35.3% to 121.4% of target.

-The performance measures established by the Committee for the NEOs at the beginning of 2011, based on the annual budget approved by the Board, were allocated 90% to financial and 10% to strategic objectives.
+The performance measures established by the Committee for the NEOs at the beginning of 2012, based on the annual budget approved by the Board, were allocated 90% to financial and 10% to strategic objectives.
 The financial targets for the NEOs were based on the Company's net income and internal sales growth.
 In the case of operating executives who have responsibility for certain businesses, in addition to the targets for the Company's income and sales growth, a portion of their annual target is comprised of the operating income and internal sales growth of those businesses.
 The targets for net income are set at levels so that minimal levels of achievement must be met in order for any incentive award to be paid.
 The Committee establishes objectives for net income and internal sales growth which it believes is challenging but fair and consistent with the executive compensation objectives described above.
 If the objectives are met, it is believed that the Company's performance should lead to greater stockholder returns.